jasonknight/woocommerce-json-api/README.md

 The goal of this plugin is to be comprehensive and understandable by diverse programmers, from other OOP languages, so it will strictly adhere to well established OOP patterns and paradigms, or in so much as this is possible.

-When designing an API it's not possible to please everyone, so this plugin attempts to displease everyone as equally as possible.
+When designing an API it's not possible to please everyone, so this plugin attempts to *displease everyone as equally as possible*.
 This is a roundabout way of saying: If you don't like it, **don't use it**, if you need it, **learn it**, and if you have an opinion, please `cat` it to `/dev/null` :)